 If you have intermitted from your course of study you must ensure you have a valid DBS Enhanced Disclosure in place before you can return to training from intermission.

-A valid DBS Disclosure certificate must have been completed through Anglia Ruskin University at Enhanced Level and be less than 6 months old on the date that you return to your course.
+If you already hold a valid DBS Disclosure certificate which has been completed through Anglia Ruskin University at Enhanced Level and is less than 12 months old on the date that you return to your course, or an Enhanced DBS certificate which meets all the requirements for your course and is registered to the Online Update Service this may be accepted.

 If you have any questions relating to DBS please contact our DBS Officers.